uclipboard/win-clip/readme.md

 # win-clip
-This is a part of uclipboard project
+This is a part of uclipboard project.

-# How to use: download it from release
+**How to use: download it from release**
 ## Features
+- Support UTF-8 IO (paste/print as utf-8 coding or copy data as utf-8 coding to clipboard)
+- Watch mode: execute a command as soon as clipboard changed.
 ## Bugs or Features
 win-clip supports `win-clip copy -m hello world` to copy `hello wolrd` to system clipboard.
 But in fact, it operate on an approach of concatenate text with whitespace as the separate .
 So If you want to copy some data contains no-whitespace invisible character, please use quotation.

-Support watch mode: execute a command as soon as clipboard changed.

 See `win-clip.exe -h` for more details.